bonitoo-io/influxdb-java/README.md

 ### Writes

 The writes can be configured by `WriteOptions` and are processed in batches which are configurable by `BatchOptionsReactive`.
 It's use the same **Retry on error** strategy as non reactive client.

+The `InfluxDBReactive` supports write data points to InfluxDB as POJO, `org.influxdb.dto.Point` or directly in [InfluxDB Line Protocol](https://docs.influxdata.com/influxdb/latest/write_protocols/line_protocol_tutorial/).

 #### Write configuration
 - `database` - the name of the database to write